Here are several resources that offer a sense of the values and principles you’ll encounter when exploring Trillium

-Divinely Human: Much as a ray of sunlight shares the same essence as the sun, we realize upon awakening that we remain simply human while also embodying the fundamental essence of the divine Mystery that pervades all phenomena.
+Divinely Human: Much as a ray of sunlight shares the same essence as the sun, we realize upon awakening that we remain simply human at the same time as embodying the fundamental essence of the divine Mystery that pervades all phenomena.

 Effulgence and Intensification (i.e. White Heat): The ever-deepening process of recognizing, enjoying, and expressing the seamlessness of Consciousness and phenomena, Onlyness, such that one’s awakened Presence quickens transformation in the field of Being.

 Embodied Witness Realization (i.e., Embodied Feeling Witness Consciousness): Experienced by some but not all participants, this is a stage prior to Whole-Being Realization in which Consciousness is recognized to be permeating the body-mind.
 Here, the infinite and finite dimensions are paradoxically realized within ourselves.
 However, there is a continued sense of separation of the personal body-mind with all other forms.

-Embodiment: Living as the core paradox and embracing the experience of being simultaneously finite and infinite, with nothing left behind or rejected.
-Embodiment is a paradox unfathomable to the mind that can only be experienced as a lived reality.
+Embodiment: Catalyzing the experience of being simultaneously finite and infinite.
 From this ground, we deeply investigate and embrace the messy, juicy, delightful, uncomfortable, joyful, and sorrowful mystery of being human.
-With compassion and insight, we explore our patterns and broken zones.
-Energy and attention become liberated for deeper levels of aliveness and expression.